Between us, we've stayed in literally hundreds of hostel beds over our years of travels - knowing how to pick a good one has become second nature!

 Whatever type of hostel you choose to lay your head down in, there are a few things that will make any stay more enjoyable - take it from us, we've tried everything!

 - Ear plugs - even if you're staying in a nice quiet hostel, there is no accounting for heavy snorers, early risers and late arrivals.
 If you're used to sleeping in your own room, the slightest bit of noise can make getting to sleep a little more tricky, that's why we never pick a dorm without making sure we've got our ear plugs with us!
 A few hostels have even started supplying them to guests free of charge.
+These are our favourites.

 - Your own towel - sure, a few of the nicer hostels will give you your own towel when you check in (especially if you're staying in a private), but it's not a given.
 Don't be stung by rental charges by investing in your own travel towel.
 They may not be the fluffiest you've ever had, but they take up barely any space and are super quick drying.
 They're also excellent for creating a bit of extra privacy if you're on the bottom bunk - simply drape over the frame and you've got your very own curtain!
+We both use this one from Mountain Warehouse - it's extra large and excellent value.

 - Head lamp - we never travel without a head lamp, and whilst the initial purchase was for camping and early morning hikes, they've actually come in most useful for reading in hostel dorms once the light's gone out or packing up our stuff in the morning so as not to wake up our dorm mates.
+We both use the same Petzl headlamp (bought by family before we went to Latin America - and they're still going strong!) and it's a brand we'll go back to in the future.

 - A pair of flip flops - an essential, even if you're going skiing!
 Why you ask?
 Well, have you ever seen a hostel bathroom?
 Even those that are cleaned regularly aren't really somewhere we want to venture in to barefoot.
 You'd think that people wouldn't pee in them, but you never know...